zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 ## Task 7: Migrate Listener

-1. In the above task 6, we had submitted migrate listener already.
-If this needs to be submitted separately, then we had to uncheck migrate listener task ( review step 3 of previous task).
-As we have already submitted the dp to migrate listener, we can now change its schedule to run immediately.
+1. In the above task 6, we had submitted migrate listener.
+If this needs to be submitted separately, then we had to uncheck migrate listener task ( review step 3 of task 6).
+We see that this task is at scheduled state.
+In the interest of time and to complete this Live Lab workshop, we can change its schedule to run immediately.
 Navigate to  ***Enterprise >> Provisioning and Patching >> Procedure Activity*** and select migrate dp.
   Click on reschedule.

   ![](images/24.png " ")